 Your main and most vital rig component is the mast.
-It carries the sails and is supported by the standing rigging as shown on page 12.11.
+It carries the sails and is supported by the standing rigging as shown in Fig. 12.10, also shown is the Standing Rigging Furling Fig 12.11 and Fig. 12.12 for standing rigging details.

 Your Hunter features the B&R rig; a design by Lars Bergstrom and Sven Ridder.
 The design was born in the 70's and has been used on ocean racers as well as world cruisers producing tremendous success.
 The B&R rig is designed to eliminate inner forestays, backstays, and running backstays.
 The 30-degree sweptback spreaders and reverse diagonals support the mast sideways, fore, and aft and the shrouds are discontinuous.
 Weight is minimized and using a smaller mast section maximizes airflow to the main.
 The angles between the shrouds and forestay equal an even 120-degree triangle that evenly spreads the load of the mast.
+On the following page you will find the lists of dimensions for the conventional and furling standing riggings.
+In Fig. 12.3 shows standard running rigging layout and furling running rigging layout is shown in Fig. 12.4